 In Georgia, entrepreneurs who offer teeth-whitening services can be charged with a felony, imprisoned for up to five years and fined thousands of dollars.
 Their crime?
 Selling the exact same teeth-whitening product sold in stores.

-In 2012, Trisha Eck had a successful business selling over-the-counter whitening product and providing a clean, comfortable place for customers to apply the product to their own teeth.
-That is, until March 2014, when the Georgia Dental Board told her to shut down her business or face up to five years in jail and up to $500 in fines per customer.
-Unwilling to suffer those punishments, Trisha closed her business.
+In 2011, Christina Collins had a successful business selling over-the-counter whitening products and providing a clean, comfortable place for customers to apply the product to their own teeth.
+That is, until 2014, when the Georgia Dental Board told her to shut down her business or face thousands of dollars in fines and years in jail.
+Unwilling to suffer those punishments, Christina closed her business.

-Dentists routinely charge up to five times more for teeth-whitening services similar to those Trisha offered.
+Dentists routinely charge several times more for teeth-whitening services similar to those Christina offered.
 Rather than try to compete by lowering prices or improving their services, the Dental Board is using government power to put their competition out of business.
-That’s not just bad policy, it’s unconstitutional.
+It is not just bad policy, it is unconstitutional.

 The right to start a business and earn an honest living is one of the most important rights protected by the U.S. Constitution.
-That is why on April 2, 2014, the Institute for Justice, the national law firm for liberty, filed a lawsuit in the U.S. District Court for the Northern District of Georgia on behalf of Trisha, challenging Georgia’s ban on non-dentist teeth whitening.
+That is why on December 1, 2014, the Institute for Justice, the national law firm for liberty, filed a lawsuit in the U.S. District Court for the Northern District of Georgia on behalf of Christina, challenging Georgia’s ban on non-dentist teeth whitening.

 During the past decade the teeth-whitening industry has grown tremendously.
 Ushered in by the widespread availability of products such as Crest’s Whitestrips, whitening services are increasingly available at spas, salons and kiosks in malls.
 The Council for Cosmetic Teeth Whitening estimates that teeth-whitening is now an $11 billion/year industry.